cfpb/consumerfinance.gov/docs/usage.md

 !!! note "Server error"
     If you get this message on the page when running `gulp watch`:
     "A server error occurred.
 Please contact the administrator."
-    You need to delete files with the `.pyc` extension from the project with the following command:
+    You likely need to delete files with the `.pyc` extension from the project with the following command:
     `find . -name \"*.pyc\" -exec rm -rf {} \;`

 #### Available Gulp Tasks